Events and news

 Foucault's Reception 40 Years After

-On the occasion of the 40th anniversary of Michel Foucault's death in 1984, the IFES organized two activities dealing with his work and its ongoing and productive reception.
+On the occasion of the 40th anniversary of Michel Foucault's death in 1984, the IFES organised two activities dealing with his work and its ongoing and productive reception.
 The event was part of the World Congress Foucault: 40 Years After.
 Here you can watch the video recording of part 1 and part 2 of the event.

 Part 1: Foucault in Research and in Class: Teachers & Students Talk